 How did that happen?
 A new year is upon us again.

-As we enter 2018, most of us are resolving to work out more (darn those holiday treats) and to get ourselves into better financial shape.
+As we enter the new year, most of us are resolving to work out more (darn those holiday treats) and to get ourselves into better financial shape.
 Although we can’t eliminate those holiday pounds, we can help with your financial goals.

-No matter what your financial resolution for 2018 — whether it’s to get out of debt, travel, buy a house, or just save more — here are five steps to help you actually reach it.
+No matter what your financial resolution for the year — whether it’s to get out of debt, travel, buy a house, or just save more — here are five steps to help you actually reach it.

 IDENTIFY YOUR GOALS